26 C.F.R. §§ 1.752-2

 (4)Partner's promissory note.
 For purposes of paragraph (h)(2) of this section, a promissory note of the partner or related person that is contributed to the partnership shall not be taken into account unless the note is readily tradeable on an established securities market.

-(2) Any other amount of the liabilities with respect to which partners of the upper-tier partnership bear the economic risk of loss.
+(i) The amount of liabilities with respect to which the upper-tier partnership directly bears the economic risk of loss as described in paragraph (a)(3) of this section; and

 (j)Anti-abuse rules -